 Catnip is just an herb, a plant, and the only thing that makes it unique is the way cats respond to it.
-It’s amazing how fast the effects kick in, if they just get a sniff of it they’ve been known to immediately hit the floor and start rolling around, basically as if they were high.
-It’s even been documented that cats can overdose on it, looking like something of a dope fiend as they just can’t seem to get enough of the stuff.
-It’s as if they are trying to get the catnip to become a part of them.
+Basically, it’s as if they get high from the stuff.
+It’s even been documented that cats can overdose on it as they just can’t seem to get enough!
+That said, dogs aren’t known to respond to catswort at all.

 Your dog isn’t missing out though.
 It’s not considered a useful or healthy medicine.
 It’s only mildly medicinal and doesn’t offer any health benefits for dogs nor does it treat diseases.
 It’s just something fun for cat owners, but not anything useful for dog lovers.